cjstoddard/Tomato/README.md

 Save and exit the file and reboot the system, you should be good.

-Ideas for the future:
+Possible modifications:

 It might be interesting to add some randomness to the program by adding a function that every so often displays a random face.

 Setup a mood system based on the state of CPU Temp, CPU Load and Free Memory.
-Prehaps 1 (sad) - 10 (happy), and each time it checks CPU Temp, CPU Load and Free Memory, it adds a +1, 0 or -1 for each one to the mood rating, so the programs mood would change gradually over time depending on what was happening with the system.
+Prehaps 1 (sad) - 10 (happy), and each time it checks CPU Temp, CPU Load and Free Memory, it adds a +1, 0 or -1 for each one to the mood rating, so the programs mood would changes gradually over time depending on what was happening with the system.

 Have the program search the running processes looking for common programs and display a specific face when it finds one of those programs running.
+Alternately, if this is being used with another project, Tomato could search the running programs for a specific program and alert you if that program stops running.

 Add a list of comments to be displayed with the faces.
 Maybe have different word lists for different personality types.